The Mandalorian season 2 release date – Disney+ series' cast, plot, trailer and latest news

 The last time we saw Boba he was plummeting into the mouth of the deadly Sarlacc in Return of the Jedi, but it appears that he found his way out of that agonising death trap.

-The enduring cult fanbase behind Boba Fett was essentially the inspiration for The Mandalorian, so expect the character to reappear in a larger role somewhere down the line – or perhaps even in his own spin-off.
+The enduring cult fanbase behind Boba Fett was essentially the inspiration for The Mandalorian, so it was no surprise to see the character return at length for the final three episodes of season two.

+And in future news, it’s been confirmed that The Mandalorian season three is now on its way – so the adventures seem to just be beginning.

 The Mandalorian character posters